• 2 ASX tech shares to buy in April 2021

 More reading

-Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia has recommended Accent Group.
+James Mickleboro has no position in any of the stocks mentioned.
+The Motley Fool Australia’s parent company Motley Fool Holdings Inc. owns shares of and recommends Altium.
+The Motley Fool Australia’s parent company Motley Fool Holdings Inc. owns shares of CSL Ltd. The Motley Fool Australia owns shares of and has recommended Telstra Limited.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
 Authorised by Bruce Jackson.

 Where to invest $1,000 right now